 - Sagar DR, Nwosu L, Walsh DA, Chapman V. Dissecting the contribution of knee joint NGF to spinal nociceptive sensitization in a model of OA pain in the rat.
 Osteoarthritis and Cartilage 2015, 23(6), 906-913.

 - Nwosu LN, Walsh DA.
 Response to: ‘Role of nerve growth factor (NGF) and tropomyosin receptor kinase A (TrkA) in the pathogenesis of osteoarthritis.
 Might NGF be the link interwinding obesity and OA?’ by Iannone et al. Annals of Rheumatic Diseases 2015, 74(12), e71-e71.

 - Nwosu LN, Mapp PI, Chapman V, Walsh DA.
 Tropomyosin receptor kinase (Trk) A receptor inhibition reduces pain behaviour in a rodent model of osteoarthritis (OA).
-In: European Pain Federation EFIC.
-2015, Vienna Austria.
+In: 9th Congress of the European Pain Federation EFIC.
+2015, Vienna, Austria.